 This delay comes at a time when South Korea's virtual asset market, which ranks third globally with over six million investors, has seen a drastic drop in daily trading volume—from 20 trillion won in March to just 2 trillion won.
 Experts have suggested that reclassifying virtual assets as financial products could facilitate better tax treatment and regulatory oversight.
 The U.S., Japan, and the UK have already implemented taxation on virtual assets, highlighting South Korea's cautious approach in comparison.
 [8360d21e]

-In addition to the taxation delay, the political landscape in South Korea is also evolving as the parliamentary election approaches on April 10, 2024.
+As South Korea approaches its parliamentary election on April 10, 2024, the political landscape is also evolving.
 The South Korean People Power Party has pledged to provide access to US Bitcoin exchange-traded funds (ETFs) if elected, aiming to attract voters interested in cryptocurrency investments.
 The opposition Democratic Party has made similar promises, indicating a bipartisan recognition of the importance of Bitcoin ETFs in the financial landscape.
 [50f40a7d]

 The recent approval of Bitcoin ETFs by the US Securities and Exchange Commission (SEC) has sparked a global trend, prompting South Korea's Financial Supervisory Service (FSS) to discuss spot Bitcoin ETFs with the SEC in May.
 This reflects the growing demand for Bitcoin ETFs and the potential impact on the cryptocurrency market in South Korea. [abd89cd2]